 I looked into Walt Disney World VIP tours and skip-the-line experiences because our Orlando family vacation fell over winter break.
 This meant there were crowds.
 And, if there’s one thing my family doesn’t thrive in… it’s long lines.

-My research on TripAdvisor (a site affiliate partner) and elsewhere led me to Stone VIPS one of the most highly rated tour companies in town.
+My research led me to Stone VIPS, one of the most highly rated tour companies in town.
 I booked a Magic Kingdom VIP tour with them because it was the park we’d visit on a Sunday and likely spend the most time in.

 Truth be told, I was a little wary initially, but our entire family wound up being extremely pleased with their service.
 It will be hard to experience a Disney park without a guide going forward.